eBay/TrustFabric/Overview.md

 OAuth2 is the center of the universe in the TrustFabric specification.
 While OIDC and UMA extend the OAuth2 by providing specificity around authentication and user managed access aspects.
 TrustFabric extends the ecosystem for

-- identity and authentication of applications (clients, resource services etc)
+- Identity and Authentication of applications (clients, resource services etc)
 - Access and Authorization for app-to-app interactions
 - Extends relying-party delegation to resource services as well, which allows user context to be forwarded across micro-services in a controlled and secure manner.
 - Extending UMA2 User managed access model to be extended to applications/services and controllers, where an infrastructure pass service may grant an infrastructure operator/job an access to resources it owns (based on policy).